oluizeduardo/NXC-LineFollower/README.md

 A simple exemple of a Line Follower using a proportional correction logic.
 <p>
-It was made to be used in robots built with Mindstorms NXT.
+It was made to be used in robots built with LEGO Mindstorms NXT.